JSischo/Pewlett-Hackard-Analysis/README.md

 Following are the most pertinent findings from the queries that were conducted:
 - From the unique_titles.csv database we find that there are **90,398** employees that will be retiring in the near future from HP.
 - From the retiring_titles.csv file we see some results that are a little concerning.
 We are able to ascertain that a large number of retirees will be from senior level positions, almost 64%.
 The largest number at the Senior Engineer level followed very closely by Senior Staff.
-See below for the acual numbers.
+See below for the actual numbers.

  ![Total Retirees by Title](/Queries/retiring_titles.PNG)
 - On the plus side, the company may only be loosing tow managers to retirement.